CycleMLP: A MLP-like Architecture for Dense Prediction

-To address the first challenge, we construct a hierarchical architecture to generate pyramid feature representations.
-For the second and third issues, we propose a novel variant of fully connected layer, named as \textit{\longop{}~(\shortop{})}, as illustrated in Figure~\ref{fig:teaser-c}.
-The \shortop{} is capable of dealing with variable image scales and has linear computational complexity to image size.
+To address the first challenge, we construct a hierarchical architecture to generate pyramid features.
+For the second and third issues, we propose a novel variant of fully connected layer, named as \textit{\longop{}~(\shortop{})}, as illustrated in \Figref{fig:teaser-c}.
+The \shortop{} is capable of dealing with various image scales and has linear computational complexity to image size.

-Before the introduction of the \shortop{}, we first review channel FC layer~(Figure~\ref{fig:teaser-a}).
-The channel FC has already been widely adopted for channel information communication~\cite{lin2013network, szegedy2015going, he2016deep, howard2017mobilenets}.
-Given the same input and output as Spatial FC, the weight of channel FC is $W_c \in \mathbb{R}^{C_i\times C_o}$, which is configured by two image-size agnostic parameters, $C_i$ and $C_o$, making Channel FC able to deal with flexible image sizes.
-Moreover, it has a linear computational complexity to image size.
-However, the Channel FC is infeasible to aggregate context information due to its limited receptive field.
+Our \shortop{} is inspired by Channel FC layer illustrated in \Figref{fig:teaser-a}, which is designed for channel information communication~\citep{lin2013network, szegedy2015going, he2016deep, howard2017mobilenets}.
+The main merit of Channel FC lies in that it can deal with flexible image sizes since it is configured by image-size agnostic weight of $C_{\textit{in}}$ and $C_{\textit{out}}$.
+However, the Channel FC is infeasible to aggregate spatial context information due to its limited receptive field.

-The motivation of \shortop{} is to enjoy channel FC's merit of taking input with arbitrary resolution and linear computational complexity while enlarging its receptive field for context aggregation.
-To achieve this goal, our \shortop{} samples points in a cyclical style along the channel dimension~(Figure~\ref{fig:teaser-c}).
-In this way, \shortop{} has the same complexity~(both the number of parameters and FLOPs) as channel FC, while increasing the receptive field simultaneously.
-We use \shortop{} to replace the Spatial FC for spatial context aggregation~(\textit{i.e.,} token mixing) and build a family of MLP-like models for both recognition and dense prediction tasks.
+Our \shortop{} is designed to enjoy Channel FC's merit of taking input with arbitrary resolution and linear computational complexity while enlarging its receptive field for context aggregation.
+Specifically, \shortop{} samples points in a cyclical style along the channel dimension~(\Figref{fig:teaser-c}).
+In this way, \shortop{} has the same complexity~(both the number of parameters and FLOPs) as channel FC while increasing the receptive field simultaneously.
+To this end, we adopt \shortop{} to replace the Spatial FC for spatial context aggregation~(\textit{i.e.,} token mixing) and build a family of MLP-like models for both recognition and dense prediction tasks.

-The contributions of this paper are as follows: \begin{itemize} \item We propose a new MLP-like operator, \textit{\longop{}~(\shortop{})}, which is a generic, plug-and-play replacement of Spatial FC, enabling MLP-like models to work in a scenario where input scales are flexible.
-Moreover, \textit{\shortop{}} has a linear computational complexity to input resolution, while the complexity of Spatial FC is quadratic.